-Common shares issuable upon exercise of the pre-funded warrants that were sold in connection with the June 2023 and the January 2024 underwritten public offering are included in the calculation of basic weighted average number of common shares outstanding for the three months ended March 31, 2024.
+Common shares issuable upon exercise of the pre-funded warrants that were sold in connection with the June 2023, January 2024, and April 2024 underwritten public offering are included in the calculation of basic weighted average number of common shares outstanding for the three and six months ended June 30, 2024.
 Consistent with the guidance in ASC 260-10-45-13, the underlying common shares are issuable for little to no consideration and there are no vesting conditions or contingencies associated with the warrants.
 Accordingly, the aggregate number of common shares underlying the pre-funded warrants have been considered outstanding for purposes of the calculation of basic net loss per share from the date of issuance.